aprovecharLab/learning-tensorflow/README.md

     GPU in an Alito Node Pro enclosure]

 *   I also use an Alienware 15 laptop running both
-    Linux Mint 18.3 Your account has been flagged.
-Because of that, your profile is hidden from the public.
-If you believe this is a mistake, contact support to have your account status reviewed.and Windows 10\.
-[This machine has an
-    internal NVIDIA GTX 1070 GPU]
+    Linux Mint 18.3 and Windows 10.
+[This machine has an internal NVIDIA GTX 1070 Mobile GPU]

 *   FYI: For the time being I’m using the CPU-only versions
     of TensorFlow.